Josh Paterson, Executive Director

 Raji received her law degree from the University of Victoria and earned her B.A. in political science at the University of British Columbia and an M.A. in international development studies at the Norman Paterson School of International Affairs at Carleton University.
 Raji is called to the bars of British Columbia and Ontario and is a member of the New York State bar.

-Margaret Dudgeon, Legal Assistant
+Jessi Halliday, Legal Assistant

 Charlotte Kingston, Membership & Outreach Coordinator

-Charlotte Kingston initially joined the BCCLA while completing her MA in Political Science at UBC.
-Prior to coming to Vancouver for graduate work, Charlotte spent a year working for the Sheldon Chumir Foundation for Ethics in Leadership, a human rights and civil liberties organization based out of Calgary, Alberta.
+Charlotte Kingston joined the BCCLA while completing her MA in Political Science at UBC.
+Prior to coming to Vancouver for graduate work, Charlotte spent a year working for the Sheldon Chumir Foundation for Ethics in Leadership; a human rights and civil liberties organization based out of Calgary, Alberta.
 She has worked as a facilitation trainer for youth and community groups, and for several post-secondary student organizations promoting access to education.
 Her academic work focuses on truth and reconciliation processes between the indigenous and settler peoples of Canada.
-She is passionate about creating opportunities for democratic dialogue between all segments of Canadian society, and engaging community members in the important conversations about public policy.
+She is passionate about creating opportunities for democratic dialogue between all segments of Canadian society, and engaging community members in important conversations about public policy.